kenahrens/nodered22/README.md

 # nodered22
-Instance of NodeRED for running in IBM BlueMix
+Instance of NodeRED for running in IBM BlueMix.
+For testing.